University of Oxford: Notable alumni

-Notable alumni include three Fields Medallists, two British kings and at least fifteen monarchs of eleven other sovereign states (including five reigning monarchs), twenty-eight British prime ministers, and thirty-five presidents and prime ministers of nineteen other countries.
+Notable alumni include three Fields Medallists, two British kings and at least fifteen monarchs of eleven other sovereign states (including five reigning monarchs), thirty-one British prime ministers, and thirty-five presidents and prime ministers of nineteen other countries.
 As of July 2019 there are seven Oxonians in the Cabinet of the United Kingdom and two in the Shadow Cabinet.

-The university has produced 291 Members of Parliament (excluding MPs who were subsequently peers), eleven Members of the European Parliament (excluding MEPs also serving at Westminster), twelve Lord Chancellors, nine Lord Chief Justices and twenty-two law lords; ten US Senators, ten US Representatives (including a Speaker of the House), three state governors, and four associate justices of the US Supreme Court; as well as six puisne justices of the Supreme Court of Canada and a chief justice of the now defunct Federal Court of Canada.
+The university has produced 291 members of Parliament (excluding MPs who were subsequently peers), eleven members of the European Parliament (excluding MEPs also serving at Westminster), twelve lord chancellors, nine lord chief justices and twenty-two law lords; ten US senators, ten US representatives (including a speaker of the House), three state governors, and four associate justices of the US Supreme Court; and six puisne justices of the Supreme Court of Canada and a chief justice of the now defunct Federal Court of Canada.

 Oxford in literature and popular media

 The University of Oxford is the setting for numerous works of fiction.
-Oxford was mentioned in fiction as early as 1400 when Chaucer, in Canterbury Tales, referred to a "Clerk [student] of Oxenford".
+The school was mentioned in fiction as early as 1400 when Chaucer, in Canterbury Tales, referred to a "Clerk [student] of Oxenford".
 Mortimer Proctor argues the first campus novel was The Adventures of Oxymel Classic, Esq; Once an Oxford Scholar (1768).
 It is filled with violence and debauchery, with obnoxious, foolish dons becoming easy prey for cunning students.
 Proctor argues that by 1900, "novels about Oxford and Cambridge were so numerous that they clearly represent a striking literary phenomenon."
 By 1989, 533 novels based in Oxford had been identified and the number continues to rise.

 Famous literary works range from Brideshead Revisited by Evelyn Waugh, which in 1981 was adapted as a television serial, to the trilogy His Dark Materials by Philip Pullman, which features an alternate-reality version of the university and was adapted for film in 2007 and as a BBC television series in 2019.